pgEdge/pgedge-docs/docs/cloud/cluster/create_cluster.md

 # Creating a Cluster

+!!! info

-**Note:** To create a cluster with pgEdge Distributed Postgres (Cloud Edition), you must have a [pgEdge Enterprise Edition account](https://www.pgedge.com/products/pgedge-cloud) and a [linked Cloud provider account](../prerequisites/cloud_accounts.mdx).
+    To create a cluster with pgEdge Distributed Postgres (Cloud Edition), you must have a [pgEdge Enterprise Edition account](https://www.pgedge.com/products/pgedge-cloud) and a [linked Cloud provider account](../prerequisites/cloud_accounts.mdx).

 To create a cluster, select the `+ New Cluster` button in the left navigation pane.
 Then: